 The bow and sterns are two parts of the boat that refer to the boat.
-The ship’s bow is the part that faces forward when the ship is underway.
-The bow usually has a sharp-angled hull, providing less resistance to move the vessel through the water more easily.
+The ship’s bow is the part that faces forward when the vessel is underway.
+The bow usually has a sharp-angled hull, providing less resistance to moving the vessel through the water more easily.

 The stern is the back part of the ship; for a sailboat, the stern is where the tiller is, and on a keel sailboat, you will sit near the stern to steer the boat.
 The stern is also called the aft-most part of the ship or boat.

 The stern is at the opposite end of the ship from the bow.
 If you are sailing, it is essential to know and understand the difference between the stern and bow of the boat.